Rookout/deployment-examples/README.md

-# Examples for deploying Rookout
+# Examples for deploying Rookout.

 This repository contains full deployment examples, developed by Rookout   and the community, and supported by Rookout engineer team.